-Patients commented positively that staff were friendly, caring and professional.
-We saw that staff treated patients respectfully, appropriately and were friendly towards patients at the reception desk and over the telephone.
+Patients commented positively that staff were friendly, helpful and had a calming manner.
+We saw that staff treated patients respectfully, appropriately and were friendly towards patients at the reception desk and over the telephone, especially when patients requested urgent care.